log2bits/ray-vox/README.md

 ## Per-Face Lighting

 Lighting is cached per voxel face in a GPU hashmap.
-Three passes, so reads and writes can't race and shadow rays can batch:
+Three passes, so reads and writes can’t race and shadow rays can batch:

 1. Traversal.
 Rays write a face ID per pixel into the G-buffer.
 No hashmap access yet.
-2. Lookup.
+1. Lookup.
 Face IDs get deduped (many pixels share a face).
 Each unique face probes the hashmap.
 Hits return cached light, misses queue shadow rays.
-A screen-space temporal layer also compares the current face ID against last frame's at the same pixel.
+A screen-space temporal layer also compares the current face ID against last frame’s at the same pixel.
 For static geometry this catches most lookups before the hashmap ever gets touched.
-3. Shadow rays and writeback.
+1. Shadow rays and writeback.
 Uncached faces dispatch shadow rays.
 Results write back to the hashmap.

 Final shading: